sendgrid/sendgrid-nodejs/README.md

 email.addFilterSetting('footer', 'text/hmtl', '<strong>boo</strong>');

 /* Attachments */
-// (this requires an absolute file) email.addFile('peter.txt', '/path/to/file');
+email.addFile('peter.txt', '/path/to/file'); // (this requires an absolute path to the file)
 ```

 ## Tests ##

-If you're interested in seeing some sample code or just want to run the
-test then here's what you need to know.
-Test written in the test/lib folder can be ran as in and should all
+* Test written in the test/lib folder can be ran as-is and should all pass.
-pass.
-Test written in test/intergration need the values in test/test.setup to
-be set in order to run and will require a SendGrid account, as these
+* Test written in test/intergration need values in test/test.setup to be set in order to run.
+These require a valid SendGrid account.
+These tests send real emails, so be advised.
-test will send actual emails.

 `make test` will run all tests.